54: No Such Thing As Domesticated Furniture

 Yeah, my fact is that the man who invented the airship used to hold dinner parties with 10-foot-high chairs so that his guests could experience the joy of flight.

+This guy, this amazing Brazilian guy called Alberto Santos Dumont.
 And first of all, he decided to have them hanging from the ceiling, which you could understand was more reminiscent of flight.

 But on one of his first dinner parties, he put all his guests hanging from the ceiling, and the ceiling collapsed.
+So he's

-after all the funerals of the previous guests, weirdly no one wanted to come to the next party and the ceiling was fine.
+after all the funerals of the previous guests.
+Weirdly, no one wanted to come to the next party and the ceiling was fine.

-Yeah, so the wake will be at mine.
+Yeah.
+So the wake will be at mine.

 I've organised a nice dinner.